AdobeDocs/analytics.en/help/analyze/landing.md

 ![Other filters](assets/delete-fr-create-project-modal.png)

-## Navigate the Learning tab {#navigate-learning}
+## Use the Learning tab {#navigate-learning}

-The Learning page contains hands-on video tours and tutorials, plus links to documentation.
+The Learning page contains hands-on video tours, tutorials, and links to documentation.

-* The [!UICONTROL Workspace Fundamentals] Tour takes you directly to Workspace and walks you through the Workspace layout and where to find/perform the most common actions.
-This Tour can also be relaunched any time directly in Workspace via the tool tip pop-over from the panel header.
+Use the Learning page in Adobe Analytics to learn beginner, intermediate, or advanced features and use-cases in Adobe Analytics.

+### Access the Learning page

+1. In Adobe Analytics, select [!UICONTROL **Workspace**] > [!UICONTROL **Learning**].

+### Learning page features

+* **Filter content:** The Filter icon in the left rail allows you to filter learning content by experience level (Beginner, Intermediate, or Advanced) and by content type (Document, Video, or Tours & tutorials).
-* Clicking a video/tour adds a **[!UICONTROL Viewed]** tag.
+* **Track progress:** After you select a piece of content, a **[!UICONTROL Viewed]** tag appears.
 This tag helps you track your progress through the learning content.
-You can click the tag and it disappears, in case you have not completed the content yet.
+You can select the **[!UICONTROL Viewed]** tag to remove it from a piece of content.
+* **View additional content:** While viewing any video, select the **[!UICONTROL Learn more]** button to view related documentation content on Experience League.
+Or, from the Learning page, select either of the following options to view additional content:
-* The **[!UICONTROL Learn more]** button on the video modal takes you to an Adobe Experience League documentation page with more help content related to the video you just watched.  **[!UICONTROL View more videos]** takes you to the full Analysis Workspace YouTube playlist.
+  * **[!UICONTROL Visit YouTube]:** View the full Analysis Workspace YouTube playlist.
+  * [!UICONTROL **Visit Experience League**]: View the full suite of Adobe Analytics documentation on Experience League.
+* **Fundamentals for new users:** The [!UICONTROL Workspace Fundamentals] tour is recommended for new users.
+This tour takes you directly to Workspace and walks you through the most common actions.
+This tour can also be relaunched any time in Workspace via the tooltip pop-over from the panel header.

 ## Set your landing page {#set-landing}